Skewness and Kurtosis: Quick Guide (Updated 2023)

 Negative Skewed or Left-Skewed (Negative Skewness)

-A negatively skewed or left-skewed distribution has a long left tail; it is the complete opposite of a positively skewed distribution.
-In statistics, negatively skewed distribution refers to the distribution model where more values are plots on the right side of the graph, and the tail of the distribution is spreading on the left side.
+A distribution with a long left tail, known as negatively skewed or left-skewed, stands in complete contrast to a positively skewed distribution. skewness and kurtosis in statistics, negatively skewed distribution refers to the distribution model where more values are plots on the right side of the graph, and the tail of the distribution is spreading on the left side.

 In negatively skewed, the mean of the data is less than the median (a large number of data-pushed on the left-hand side).
 Negatively Skewed Distribution is a type of distribution where the mean, median, and mode of the distribution are negative rather than positive or zero.